Borjaider/AKEYRA/README.md

 A rectangular form factor is not necessary for keyboards: a 100% full-sized keyboard will most likely stay home.

-A big value or a visual interface is not having to depend on your memory, but rather on your visual/muscular memory.
+The value of a visual interface is not having to depend on your memory, but rather on your visual/muscular memory.

 AKEYRA gives you all a keyboard can give.